locatable/splittable-docs/terms-and-conditions.md

 These terms and conditions shall be governed by English law.
 You agree that any dispute between you and us regarding them or the App will only be dealt with by the English courts, provided that, if you live in a part of the United Kingdom other than England, the applicable law of that part of the United Kingdom will govern and any dispute will only be dealt with by the courts there.
 Nothing shall prevent us from bringing proceedings to protect our intellectual property rights before any competent court.

-The European Online Dispute Resolution platform http://ec.europa.eu/consumers/odr/ provides information about alternative dispute resolution which may be of interest.
+The [European Online Dispute Resolution platform](http://ec.europa.eu/consumers/odr/) provides information about alternative dispute resolution which may be of interest.

 ### Contacting us

-Please submit any questions you have about this EULA or any complaint or concern in relation to the App by email to contact@splittable.co or write to us at: Stapleton House, 2nd Floor, 110 Clifton Street, London, EC2A 4HT
+Please submit any questions you have about this EULA or any complaint or concern in relation to the App by email to [contact@splittable.co](mailto:contact@splittable.co) or write to us at: Stapleton House, 2nd Floor, 110 Clifton Street, London, EC2A 4HT

 ### Additional terms from third party platform providers

-Apple
+#### Apple

 If the App that you download, access and/or use runs on Apple’s iOS operating system:

-• the App may only be accessed and used on a device owned or controlled by you and using Apple’s iOS operating system, and only in accordance with Apple’s usage rules published in its App Store terms of service;
+- the App may only be accessed and used on a device owned or controlled by you and using Apple’s iOS operating system, and only in accordance with Apple’s usage rules published in its App Store terms of service;

 - you acknowledge and agree that:

   - Apple has no obligation at all to provide any support or maintenance services in relation to the App.
-If you have any maintenance or support questions in relation to the App, please contact us, not Apple, using the Contacting us details in these terms;
+If you have any maintenance or support questions in relation to the App, please contact us, not Apple, using the [Contacting us](#contacting-us) details in these terms;

   - except as otherwise expressly set out in these terms, any claims relating to the possession or use of the App are between you and us (and not between you, or anyone else, and Apple);